justeattakeaway/ui-coding-exercise/README.md

 ## ⚠️ Important considerations

-* Please do not use AI to generate the code.
-You may use AI bounce off ideas and ask general questions, but the solution must be your own original work.
+* Please do not use AI to generate your submission.
+Feel free to use AI to bounce ideas off and ask general questions, but the solution must be your own original work.
 * We don’t expect your submitted code to work in every browser combination (given the time constraints), but coding in a way that shows you've thought about fallbacks if/when using newer language features is expected.
 * We understand that you may be developing from a PNG and not the Figma file – don’t get too hung up on the exact colours of text or margins between elements.
 We'll be looking at the structure of your code and aren't expecting pixel precision.
 * Please don’t use a framework (i.e. Bootstrap, Material or Tailwind) to do the majority of your styling – we're trying to assess how you would style this yourself, not whether you can use a CSS framework.